Student travel insurance deals

 The lower the excess, the more you'll pay for the policy itself, and vice versa.
 You can save a bit on your policy if you agree to pay more in excess.

-However, as travel insurance tends to be pretty cheap either way and the amounts you may end up claiming for are so large, it's worth seeing how much difference the excess actually makes to the cost of your policy.
+However, travel insurance tends to be pretty cheap either way and you may end up claiming large amounts.
+It's worth seeing how much difference the excess actually makes to the cost of your policy.

 What doesn't travel insurance cover?